WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 **Teaching Tips**:

-- If this is the 5-day full-time, delete this slide; students won't need to take advantage of this.
+- If this is the 6-day, full-time format, delete this slide; students won't need to take advantage of this.

 </aside>